nlamirault/resume/resume-en.md

 Misc
 :   **divona : **
-    Setup environment configuration for Linux using Ansible
+    Setup environment configuration for Linux using Ansible.
+Support Linux (Archlinux, Debian, CentOs), BSD (FreeBSD, OpenBSD, NetBSD) and OSX.

 :   **tchoupi : **
     A REST webservice implemented in differents langages.

 :   **muk : **
     A multiboot USB key

+:   **kodi_exporter : **
+    A Prometheus exporter used to extract statistics from Kodi (API JSONRPC) and visualize it into Grafana.

 ------